Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: EXPERIMENTS

 \textbf{Model-level Defenses.} As shown in~\cref{tab:defense}, \texttt{fine-tuning} and \texttt{pruning}, as model-level defenses, decrease PTA and sustain CTA in the vanilla scheme's backdoored model $\Omega$, showing their defensive capability.
-However, these model-level defenses are infeasible against prime attack schemes, as they leverage API calls without model weight access, making such defenses fundamentally limited.
+However, these model-level defenses are infeasible against prime schemes, as they leverage API calls without model weight access, making such defenses fundamentally limited.

-\textbf{Data-level Defenses.} As demonstrated in~\cref{tab:defense}, data-level defenses (\texttt{ISS-J}, \texttt{Gaussian noise}, \texttt{defocus blur}, and \texttt{elastic transformation}) do not degrade PTA and cause almost no CTA variation.
+\textbf{Data-level Defenses.} As seen in~\cref{tab:defense}, data-level defenses (\texttt{ISS-J}, \texttt{Gaussian noise}, \texttt{defocus blur}, and \texttt{elastic transformation}) do not degrade PTA and cause almost no CTA variation.
 The average performance shows little difference whether the four defenses are applied or not, both under clean conditions (CTA) and in environments with triggers (PTA).
-This indicates that none of these four defense mechanisms can effectively eliminate the backdoor effects triggered by the trigger-containing samples into the backdoor model, highlighting the robustness of proposed attacks against data-level defenses.
+This indicates that none of these four defenses can effectively eliminate the backdoor effects triggered by backdoor samples, highlighting the robustness of proposed attacks.